jonsax6/nft-gallery-client/README.md

 ---
 The website was created using React.js, Express and MongoDB as part of an educational final project for General Assembly's Software Engineering Intensive in October 2021 by Jonathan Cole.

-The planning process involved creating wire-frames for the homepage and gallery views using Figma.
-The login, logout, change password and art submittal forms were straightforward as far as layout and didn't need any preplanning.
+The planning process involved creating wire-frames for the homepage and gallery views using Figma, as well as an ERD diagram for the api linked above.
+The login, logout, change password and art submittal forms were straightforward as far as layout and didn't need any pre-planning.
 A third-party npm package called react-responsive-carousel was used to create the homepage carousel.
+Problems and bugs were strategically fixed using console.log's.
+Any third-party npm package docs were closely followed.

 ---
 ## Specific Technologies Used: